shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 1. Blue-Button Deployment from Github (not applicable to Air-Gapped Clouds)
 2. Template Spec Deployment and GUI
-3. Command Line Tools - Bicep and the PowerShell Az Modules.
+3. Command Line Tools - AzCLI or PowerShell with Az Modules.

 All methods require some initial setup in order for a successful deployment

 ## Prerequisites

 There are several Azure resource prerequisite that are required to run this deployment.
 Read and complete the steps in this section to create the basic resources required for a successful pilot deployment.
-See the official [Prerequisites](#prerequisites) for more information (including how to integrate this solution into an existing Azure Landing Zone).
 See [Microsoft Learn | Azure Virtual Desktop Prerequisites](https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites) for the latest information.

 ### Required